01 of 08

 - Individual wall units allow for precise control of each room.

-- Fans are much quieter than central forced-air systems.
+- Fans are quieter than central forced-air systems.

 - No ductwork is required.